Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 - An Azure subscription.
   - On your Azure subscription you should register the Microsoft.Fabric [resource provider](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).
   - A resource group to which you should have Contributor + User Access Administrator permissions.
-  - A Service Principal with Contributor + User Access Administrator permissions to the above mentioned resource group.
-For detailed steps on Service Principal and secret creation, [follow the Microsoft Fabric Terraform provider instructions for authenticating with Service Principal and Client Secret](https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_secret).
+  - *If you **cannot** create a Service Principal in your Entra ID*:
+    - A Service Principal that [can use Fabric APIs](https://learn.microsoft.com/en-us/fabric/admin/service-admin-portal-developer#service-principals-can-use-fabric-apis).
+    - Make sure you are the **Owner** of such principal
+  - *If you **can** create a Service Principal in your Entra ID*, you can follow the step by step instructions below.

 - A bash shell with the following installed:
   - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)
   - [jq](https://jqlang.github.io/jq/download/)
   - terraform
-  - python version ?
+  - python version 3.9+ with `requests` package installed
 - Access to Azure DevOps organization and project.
   - Contributor permissions to an Azure Repo in such Azure DevOps environment.

 ### Setting up the Infrastructure